 The train is from a great collection from Embroidery Library.
 It includes all the cars, crossing gates, a water tower, the station and more.

 Sorting through all my miniature designs, I selected those which might be found in the forest–deer, rabbits, butterflies, a bird’s nest–as well as a church and an angel.
 Several regular size designs like a unicorn and dragon were resized to fit into the scene.

 When Rebecca and I came upon the forest fabric at Rainbow’s End Quilt Shop on Florida’s Gulf coast, we knew it was a great find.
 This print was available in quilting cotton as well as flannel.
 We bought both.

 The footboard shows Hagrid’s cabin, complete with his pink umbrella, the pumpkin patch and Fang.

 These photos were all taken with the pads in the crib.
 It was impossible to get a straight-on shot of the embroidery.

 As I told Rebecca when we began designing the nursery, it’s all for the parents.
 They need something to make them smile when baby awakes for a feeding once or more every night.
-And this nursery makes Rebecca and Harvey grin.
-That makes this Nana happy.
+This nursery makes Rebecca and Harvey grin.
+And that makes this Nana happy.